devtron-labs/devtron/docs/README.md

 ## License

-Devtron is available under the [Apache License, Version 2.0](https://github.com/devtron-labs/devtron/blob/main/LICENSE.md).
+Devtron is available under the Apache License, Version 2.0